Have you ever wondered—even just a little—if you should start homeschooling? Is homeschooling better? Do you wonder if you really can?

 Homeschooling creates a lot of opportunities to teach values that lead children to serve more in their communities as adults and have stronger family and friend relationships throughout their lives.

 Free Homeschool Curriculum

-If you have felt a nudge inside of you to do something about your child’s education or relationships, start EXPLORING and praying about the possibility.
-Most of The Good and the Beautiful Language Arts and Math courses are completely free to download and use, and they can guide ANY parent to easily and joyfully give a child a solid academic, character-building education.
+If you have felt a nudge to do something about your child’s education or relationships, start EXPLORING and praying about the possibility.
+Most of The Good and the Beautiful Language Arts and Math courses are completely free to download and use, and they can guide any parent to easily and joyfully give a child a solid academic, character-building education.

 Consider downloading these homeschool curriculum options today just to look through them.
 You can gain a better feel for what homeschooling is all about and the kind of joyful, high academic content you can teach to your child.
 It is easier and more rewarding than you might think!

 With effort over time, you will see wonderful changes in yourself and your children from homeschooling.
 We see so many stories about how homeschooling strengthens the character, confidence, academic success, and—most importantly—the hearts of individual children and families.